 Mark P. Lagon is a specialist and practitioner on global institutions, global health, human rights, and human trafficking.
 He is Chief Policy Officer at Friends of the Global Fight Against AIDS, Tuberculosis, and Malaria, where he coordinates the non-profit’s administration and congressional outreach, policy advocacy and coalition management, and research content.
-Ambassador Lagon is also an Adjunct Professor in the Master of Science in Foreign Service Program.
+Ambassador Lagon is also an Adjunct Professor in the Master of Science in Foreign Service Program at Georgetown University.

 In the NGO world, he has served as President of Freedom House.
 Previously, he was Executive Director and CEO of the leading anti-human trafficking nonprofit, Polaris.
 In the Executive Branch, he served in three successive roles at the Department of State: member of the Secretary of State’s Policy Planning Staff, Deputy Assistant Secretary of International Organization Affairs, and, finally, Ambassador-at-Large directing the Office to Monitor and Combat Trafficking in Persons.
 Earlier, on Capitol Hill, he was senior staffer at the Senate Foreign Relations Committee responsible for international organizations and human rights, and he served as deputy director at the House Republican Policy Committee.